ReganWalsh/info303project/README.md

 * Creating Routes In Camel
 * Parsing Data From A Payload (Email) and use it to Process The Data

 _**Please ignore excessive comments within this Project.
-As I am learning I read each line of code trying to understand how it works in relation to the overall project structure.
-I find commenting most lines of code a learning experience and helps improve my overall understanding of the project.**_
+I use them as a way to learn when implementing a new project, as I find it improves my retention of programming language concepts and language syntax when they are used .**_ 🖖🏻